 - Font size.

-- Primary link colour can be customised, however additional link colours, for example, hover, visited, etc. are automatically selected as complimentary to your primary link colour.
+- Primary link colour can be customised, however additional link colours, for example, hover, visited, etc. are automatically selected as complementary to your primary link colour.

 - What if we need to make changes later on?
 Small tweaks to the design can be accommodated after the application of the design to live, and we can quote on any major work you might want to undertake in the future - for example, if your corporate design guidelines or logo change.